katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-of words to express how awesome the whole ecosystem of the Inferno operational system is and I barely scratched the surface of the ideas, but when I was reading about concurrency in Limbo and thinking on how similar it is to Go channels I stumbled again with multiplexing (or joining).
+of words to express how awesome the whole ecosystem of the Inferno operational system is and I barely scratched the surface of the ideas, but when I was reading about concurrency in Limbo and thinking on how similar it is to Go I stumbled again with multiplexing (or joining).

 From [The Limbo Programming Language](http://www.vitanuova.com/inferno/papers/limbo.html):